tradingstrategy-ai/docs/source/programming/strategy-examples/index.rst

 Strategy examples
 =================

-Here you can find example strategies.
+Here you can find trading strategy examples.

+Trading strategy examples are backtests you can run yourself.
+Strategy backtests are in the form of :term:`Jupyter notebooks <Jupyter notebook>`.

+You can copy these files, run and and start editing them yourself.
-See :ref:`running backtests <running-backtests>` for how to run.
+See :ref:`running backtests <running-backtests>` on how you can to run.

 .. toctree::
    :maxdepth: 1